curateteaching/digitalpedagogy/keywords/code.md

 * Artifact Type: Syllabus
 * Source URL: [https://docs.google.com/document/d/1I2XUqH7d_JDLe3abZglKYnHXd7kgE-ip9qW9Geg689Y/edit](https://docs.google.com/document/d/1I2XUqH7d_JDLe3abZglKYnHXd7kgE-ip9qW9Geg689Y/edit)
 * Artifact Permissions: CC-BY-NC
+* Copy of the Artifact: [Introduction to Computational Media](files/code-lmc2700.pdf)
 * Creator and Affiliation: [Yanni Loukissas](http://yloukissas.com/), Georgia Institute of Technology

 This syllabus, created by Yanni Loukissas, documents the required introductory course in Georgia Tech's [Computational Media](http://cm.lmc.gatech.edu/) major.
 The major is designed with a "both/and" pedagogy of code in mind; students take courses in both computer science and the humanities so as to develop a deep and nuanced understanding of the computer as a medium.
 "Introduction to Computational Media" represents the students' first exposure to this synthesis, and as such, asks students to explore the history and theory of computation through a series of six focused projects.
 Each employs a different programming language, and each to a different end--among them, a data visualization, a narrative bot, or a procedural poem.
 Any one of these projects might be incorporated into another course as a capstone element, but the syllabus is most valuable as a whole, for how it leads students towards a syncretic understanding of the computer as an expressive form.